intel/ScalableVectorSearch/docs/advanced/build.rst

 Details on multi-arch support
 -----------------------------

-The cibuildwheel environment sets the ``PYSVS_MULTIARCH`` environment variable before triggering the build of the library.
+The cibuildwheel environment sets the ``SVS_MULTIARCH`` environment variable before triggering the build of the library.
 The file ``bindings/python/setup.py`` file observes this variable and passes a list of micro-architectures to the CMake build system.
 CMake will then compiler a version of the backend shared library for each given micro-architecture using that micro-architecture name as a suffix.
 At run-time, the Python library will detect the CPU it is currently running on and attempt to load the most compatible shared libary.